FluidGroup/FluidInterfaceKit/README.md

 Apps run with this component, only stacking but it can get flexibility instead.

 > 💔
-> Please take care of the risks to using this framework; the meaning of using this detaches from Apple's UIKit eco-system.
+> Please take care of the risks to using this framework; the meaning of using this detaches from Apple's UIKit ecosystem.
 For instance: the history menu of the back bar button, page-sheet modal, and accessibility.
 > This framework tries to follow the updates of UIKit as long as.